dolan-in/dgman/README.md

 ### Schema Definition

 Schemas are defined using Go structs which defines the predicate name from the `json` tag, indices and directives using the `dgraph` tag.

+#### CreateSchema

 Using the `CreateSchema` function, it will install the schema, and detect schema and index conflicts within the passed structs and with the currently existing schema in the specified Dgraph database.

 ```go
 // User is a node, nodes have a uid field